Defect tolerance: fundamental limits and examples: Discussion

 \Cref{thm::asymResultLarger} gives a result for asymptotic $t$, and while practically no application is going to need to correct asymptotically many defects, the region defined by the result gives a converse bound for $\matr_t$ for all finite $t$ by virtue of Claim \ref{prop:basic:4} from \Cref{prop:basic}.
 All regions $\matr_t$ must lie between $\matr_1$ and $\matr_\infty$, approaching the latter as $ t \to \infty$.
 Hence \Cref{thm::asymResultLarger} describes the fundamental limit for the trade-off between redundancy and wiring complexity.

-The numerical results for \Cref{thm::asymResultLarger} for when $q = 2$ imply that the designs which are close to optimal for large $t$ use redundant nodes with a limited set of degrees.
+The numerical results for asymptotic $t$ and $q = 2$ imply that the designs which are close to optimal for large $t$ use redundant nodes with a limited set of degrees.
 The best achievable points found for $\matr_\infty$ for fixed values of $\EE[S]$ each use redundant nodes with degrees within $2$ or $3$ values of $\EE[S]$.

 Results for $\matr_{\infty}^k$ define what is optimal for finite $k$ in terms of the number of defects correctable per use of redundancy and edges.
-We know exactly what this regions looks like for $k = 3$ and can determine that the Hamming block is in fact the optimal design.
+We know exactly what this region looks like for $k = 3$ and can determine that the Hamming block is in fact the optimal design.
 Evaluating $\matr^k_\infty$ for larger values of $k$ gives exactly what trade-offs are realizable.

-Also note that in all the result, the optimal trade-off is obtainable by a design which has regular primary node degree.
-Not only that, but finding the best labeling of redundant nodes is easy to compute for these known optimal designs.
+Also note that in the asymptotic $t$ results, the optimal trade-off is obtainable by designs which has regular primary node degree (since subset designs are always regular).
+Not only that, but finding the best labeling of redundant nodes for subset desgins corresponds to finding $P_{Y|\vect{L}}$ in the statement of \Cref{thm::asymResultLarger}, which is easy to compute.